3683/sjohnso/ansible/proxy/README.md

 ```

 # Setup ssh proxies within docker container

+Follow the steps below to stage the docker container and configuration files.
+After that is complete, end-point systems should be accessible directly via the docker container for use within Ansible playbooks.

 #### 1. Create a YAML configuration file that describes which BMN each system connects through:
 ```